abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/03-Onboard-Azure-Monitor-for-containers-with-Azure-Arc-enabled-Kubernetes-cluster.md

 ## Task 1: Configuring Azure Monitor

+In this task, you will enable Azure Monitor for your Azure Arc-enabled Kubernetes cluster.
+You’ll link the cluster to a Log Analytics workspace, configure monitoring, and then explore cluster performance and insights using the Azure Portal.
+Full telemetry (nodes, pods, containers) becomes visible after some time.

 1. Navigate to **azure-arc** resource group and select **microk8s-cluster** Kubernetes - Azure Arc resource from the resources listed.

    ![](.././media/gg-8-1.png "azuremonitor")